 Maples are the ones with the helicopter seeds.

 Oaks display more earthy tones in the fall.
-They’re easy to spot in the winter because they keep a good chunk of their leaves until new growth pushes them out in the spring.
-Nice for variety, but if you have oaks in your yard you already know you have to rake twice a year!
+They’re easy to spot in the winter because many of them keep a good chunk of their leaves until new growth pushes them out in the spring.
+That’s nice for winter variety, but if you have oaks in your yard you already know you have to rake twice a year!

-If you have oaks you also have lots of squirrels, because squirrels love acorns.
+If you have oaks you also have lots of squirrels, because squirrels love acorns, the seeds of the oak.

 Fir or Spruce?
 Or Tamarack…?

 Both fir and spruce have the classic A-shape—they look like Christmas trees.
 They’re both short-needled.
-The way I tell them apart is: fir branches tend to spread upward at the ends while spruce branches tend to droop, especially the bigger the tree gets.
+The way I tell them apart is: fir branches tend to spread upward at the ends while spruce branches tend to droop, especially the bigger they gets.

 And did you know we have an “evergreen” that loses its needles every fall?
 Those are tamaracks.